 Did the Act or Injury Substantially Lead to the Traumatic Condition?

-If you pushed your intimate down and the person fell and broke his or her arm or even sprained an ankle, your act led to the injury.
-It may not have been your intention to break the person’s arm or to suffer a sprained ankle, but your act of pushing was intentional and a direct physical act or “injury” that resulted in the traumatic condition.
+If you pushed your intimate partner down and the person fell and broke his or her arm or even sprained an ankle, your act was a substantial factor6 that led to the injury.
+It may not have been your intention to break the person’s arm or to suffer a sprained ankle, but your act of pushing was intentional and a natural and probable consequence7 that resulted in the traumatic condition.

 However, if you pushed your partner who recovered from the push with no injury but who then turned around and walked into a pole and was knocked out and lost several teeth, you might be guilty of domestic battery but not of domestic violence under PC 273.5.